 Here are some more fun hidden veggie gluten free recipes for you to try out:

-- Gluten Free Butternut Squash Maple Ginger Tart
+- Squash can also be great in desserts like this Gluten Free Butternut Squash Maple Ginger Tart.

 - 2 cups gluten free flour blend